Penn Vet | Admissions Process

 Here are four steps to guide you through the application process.
 Make sure you read through these carefully!

-Review Our Requirements: First, it's a good idea to learn about our requirements.
+Review Our Requirements: First, it's a good idea to learn about our course requirements for matriculation if accepted and attending.
 You don't have to complete all of the required coursework by the time you apply, but you'll need to be prepared to complete everything when you are accepted.

 Two.
 Apply - Part I